Mahomed Hameed Ullah Khan

-Mahomed Hameed Ullah Khan (17 March 1864 - ?), also known by his title Nawab Sarbuland Jung Bahadur was an Indian judge.
+Mahomed Hameed Ullah Khan (17 March 1864 – 1930), also known by his title Nawab Sarbuland Jung Bahadur, was an Indian judge.

 Early life and education

 He was born at Agra on March 17, 1864.
 His father, Moulvi Mahomed Samee Ullah Khan was a prominent judge and educationist.
-His father established the Muhammadan Anglo Oriental College in his bungalow at Aligarh, with half a dozen students, including Hameed.
+His father established the Muhammadan Anglo Oriental College (predecessor of Aligarh Muslim University) in his bungalow at Aligarh, with half a dozen students, including Hameed.
+He was, famously, the first student enrolled into the college.

 After completing his early education, he joined Wren and Gurney.
 In 1882, he joined Christ's College, Cambridge and Lincoln's Inn.
 He was called to the bar in 1886.